chetanbg1/cbgwork1/README.md

 --
 abnormal condition which can disrupt the normal flow of program, if not handled properly program can terminate abruptly try - enclose the set of statements which can throw exception , hence required to be monitored. can not use try block alone, must be followed by catch or finally
-Catch - when excepti
-on occurs block catches the exception and work accordingly to handle it or to throw it as required Finally - this block get executed always regardless of exception occurence , hence clean up is done.
+Catch - when exception occurs block catches the exception and work accordingly to handle it or to throw it as required Finally - this block get executed always regardless of exception occurence , hence clean up is done.
 	  the finally block executes even if a retrun statement is used in the try catch block ensuring cleanup runs.